 List 3: Field parameters include pH, specific conductance, oxidation reduction potential, temperature, dissolved oxygen, turbidity, and static water level.
+The water level is measured prior to purging, after the well has reached equilibrium, and during purging to assess drawdown.

-3.3.2 Proposed New Ground-Water Monitoring Wells
+3.3.2 Proposed New Groundwater Monitoring Wells

-No new ground-water monitoring wells are planned at the SLDS in CY 2020.
-As identified in Section 3.3.1, ground-water monitoring will be completed to meet various federal and state requirements.
-To accomplish these and other ground-water-related objectives, additional wells or well replacements may need to be installed during CY 2020, should conditions change.
+No new groundwater monitoring wells are planned at the SLDS in CY 2022.
+As identified in Section 3.3.1, groundwater monitoring will be completed to meet various federal and state requirements.
+To accomplish these and other groundwater-related objectives, additional wells or well replacements may need to be installed during CY 2022, should conditions change.
 Specific objectives that may be considered at the site are:

-- identify potential impacts to ground-water quality resulting from RA; - ensure compliance with ARARs; - obtain requisite data for CERCLA remedial performance evaluations; - determine or monitor background water quality; - ensure an adequate monitoring network is established for potentiometric and ground-water-quality monitoring at each key HU; - evaluate ground-water contaminant occurrence and migration; - evaluate the existing monitoring network; and - replace a decommissioned well.
+- identify potential impacts to groundwater quality resulting from RA; - ensure compliance with ARARs; - obtain requisite data for CERCLA remedial performance evaluations; - determine or monitor background water quality; - ensure an adequate monitoring network is established for potentiometric and groundwater-quality monitoring at each key HU; - evaluate groundwater contaminant occurrence and migration; - evaluate the existing monitoring network; and - replace a decommissioned well.

-3.3.3 Rationale for Ground-Water Monitoring
+3.3.3 Rationale for Groundwater Monitoring

 The rationale for the sampling programs established for the SLDS is based on well-analyte history and site-specific requirements and conditions.
-The rationale for the ground-water monitoring plan correlates with the guidelines identified in Section 2.2.3.
+The rationale for the groundwater monitoring plan correlates with the guidelines identified in Section 2.2.3.
 At the SLDS, analytes targeted for monitoring include COCs as identified in the ROD (USACE 1998a).
 Analytes may be added to this list at the discretion of the USACE.